awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-ecs-web-server-cdk.md

 cdk init --language python
 ```

-After the project has been initialized, activate the project's virtual environment and install the AWS CDK's baseline dependencies\.
+After the project is started, activate the project's virtual environment and install the AWS CDK's baseline dependencies\.

 ```
 source .venv/bin/activate